partrickJhonson/beef/Configuration.md

 **Be sure to change the `password` field**.
 Authenticated access to the Metasploit RPC service can be used to [execute arbitrary commands](https://www.rapid7.com/db/modules/exploit/multi/misc/msf_rpc_console) on the underlying operating system.

-Most of the configuration can be let with default value, except the **host** and **callback_host** parameters which should have the IP address of the host on which Metasploit is accessible.
+Most of the configuration can be left with default value, except the **host** and **callback_host** parameters which should have the IP address of the host on which Metasploit is accessible.
+Use the same host for the below with the User and Password information.

 For enabling RPC communication, the following command should be launched in Metasploit: